gsaanchi/WebGalaxy/README.md

 - **Complex user prompts** may generate incorrect layouts, requiring manual adjustments.
 - **Drag-and-drop editor responsiveness** may have issues on mobile devices.
 - **Performance optimization** is ongoing to further reduce generation time.
+- The **image content** does not always align with the **text description**.
+- Images occasionally **fail to load**, causing display issues.
+- At times, **changing the colour palette** results in **insufficient contrast** between the text and the background, affecting readability.
+- The Gemini server may occasionally experience **downtime**, disrupting content generation.
+-	When the Gemini API key **rate limit is exceeded**, it may cause the system to stop responding properly.
 ---

 ## Future Enhancements